Wang Feng (singer): 2000–2006: Fireworks, Love is a Happy Bullet, and Crying while Smiling

-With Music Nation Group
+2007–2010: Brave Heart and Belief Flies in the Wind

 In May 2007, Wang made a new record deal with the Hong Kong media company MusicNationGroup.
 One month later, Wang released his fifth studio album Brave Heart (2007).
 Wang claimed to be very satisfied with his work in this album, however one of the tracks was forced to be taken out by the authority.
 During the time the album was released, some people on the Internet claimed that the hit song Brave Heart was a copy of the song Crazy from the Canadian pop-punk band Simple Plan.
-Wang's response was, "I do not need to copy other people's work.
-It's just as simple as that.
-I do not need to do that at all."
+Wang's denied the accusation.

 In 2009, after two years since the last album, Wang came back with the Belief Flies in the Wind (2009).
 The album brought Wang many awards.
-The song In Spring became No.1 on the 23rd of the Chinese Music Chart.
-In September, the song Light took the No.1 place again on the 32nd of the Chinese Music Chart.
-On 12 November, the song When I Miss You won the No.1 on the 42nd of the Chinese Music Chart.
-On the 9th Global Chinese Music Awards, the song In Spring won the Best Lyrics award.
+The song "In the Spring" reached number one on the 23rd of the Chinese Music Chart.
+In September, the song "Light" took the number one place again on the 32nd of the Chinese Music Chart.
+On 12 November, the song "When I Miss You" won the number one on the 42nd of the Chinese Music Chart.
+On the 9th Global Chinese Music Awards, the song "In the Spring" won the Best Lyrics award.
 Wang Feng himself won the Best Producer, and the album Belief Flies in the Wind won the Best Album.
-In an interview with Changjiang Business Journal, Wang claimed that "This album is meant to let everyone to understand the true rock music.
-It's not about what the majority like or what's popular.
-I'm making mainstream rock music, and that's what I stand for."